mil/mustache.io/README.md

 mustache.io - {{ mustache }} logicless templating for Io
 ========================================================
-Mustache is a logic-less templating system for HTML, config files, anything.
-Basically Mustache provides a way to cleanly render logic-free templates in a framework agnostic manner.
+Like Mustache?
+Like Io?
+How about Mustache in Io?
+I call it mustache.io, although I also think the name mustachio would have been good.
+I'm not positive that's a real word though.

 `mustache.io` is a port of Mustache templating to the Io language. mustache.io can be used to render Mustache templates with either Io Objects or Maps.
-See `tests/tests.io` for all the ways in which Maps and Objects can be used. `mustache.io` is capable of handling nesting and also Maps within Hashes and visa-versa.
+See `tests/tests.io` or the supported tags section below for all the ways in which `mustache.io` can be used. `mustache.io` is capable of handling nesting of maps within objects, within maps, and any other combination of objects and maps you would dream of.
+Ofcourse you can just use maps within maps or objects within objects too.

 You may load the `mustache.io` file with `doFile("/path/to/mustache.io")` within your Io program.
 Once loaded, the Mustache singleton object is available to you.
-The Mustache object may be used as described below in **Usage**.
+The `Mustache` object may be used as described below in **Usage**.

 Usage
 -----
-### Mustache **render** ***(template, objectOrMap, optionalPartialsObjectOrMap)***
+### Mustache **render** ***(template, objectOrMap, partialsMapOrObject)***
-Renders the given template with the provided objectOrMap.
-Takes an optional argument of a partials object/map.
-The provided template may be either a String or a File (which will be read).
+Renders the given `template` with the provided `objectOrMap`.
+Takes an *optional argument* of a `partialsMapOrObject`.
+The provided `template` may be either a `String` or a `File` (which will be read).

+With an `Object`:
 ```
 Mustache render("Hey {{man}}", Object clone do( man := "John"))
 ==> Hey John
 ```

+Or with a `Map`:
 ```
 Mustache render("Hey {{man}}", Map clone do( atPut("man", "John")))
 ==> Hey John
 ```

 ### Mustache **setDelimiters** ***(openDelimiter, closeDelimiter)***
-Changes the delimiters from the default {{ }} mustaches.
+Changes the delimiters from the default `{{ }}` mustaches.
 The provided delimiters must not contains whitespaces or the = character.
+Returns true if the delimiters were successfully set or false if not.

 ```
 Mustache setDelimiters("[[", "]]")
+==> true
 ```